Abstract

 The Taylor series and the product formula for

-In this section we derive the Taylor series and the product formula for so that we can later obtain the particular values
+In this section we derive the Taylor series and the product formula for

 for